 “More than 75% of the time, patients with thyroid disease tell me that someone on one side of their family has thyroid disease,” says Dr. Nasr.

 “The more family members that have thyroid disease, the greater the likelihood that there is a hereditary root.
 And the higher the chances the patient will experience a thyroid problem.”

 Autoimmune disorders seem to be a genetic link for some of the familial thyroid disorders, he notes.
 Autoimmune disorders occur when white blood cells go haywire and attack the cells that regulate body functions.
 The immune system’s foul play could cause the thyroid gland to produce too much or too little hormone.
 So having an autoimmune disease may increase your risk for thyroid disease, Dr. Nasr says.

-cells — could result in other autoimmune disorders like diabetes, lupus or
+But this same action — the white blood cells attacking body cells — could result in other autoimmune disorders like diabetes, lupus or rheumatoid arthritis, too.

-Nasr.
-“And you may have a different family member who has diabetes, but not
+“In a family, the same person could have an autoimmune disorder that causes hypothyroidism and another that causes diabetes,” says Dr. Nasr.
+“And you may have a different family member who has diabetes, but not thyroid disease.”

 The takeaway: Inform your healthcare provider if any autoimmune diseases run in your family, even if there isn’t an obvious thyroid connection.